Solomon Islands and ADB

 It is now easier to register a business in many Pacific island countries following a successful pilot program in the Solomon Islands.

-Solomon Islands is a sprawling country comprising six large islands, dozens of smaller islands, and hundreds of islets and atolls.
-More than 80% of the population of 553,000 is rural and lives in widely dispersed villages of several hundred people.
-These factors, along with a narrow economic base, make the provision of public services challenging.
+Solomon Islands is one of the largest countries in Melanesia, and is spread across six large islands, dozens of smaller islands, and hundreds of islets and atolls.
+More than 80% of Solomon Islanders live in rural villages of several hundred people, and this widely dispersed population, along with a narrow economic base, makes the provision of public services challenging.

 ADB’s strategic focus on infrastructure development - including transport and ICT - private sector development, public sector management, and renewable energy, remains relevant in the context of development challenges, government priorities, and the support provided by other development partners.

 22.7%(2006) Population living below the national poverty line